 Huddersfield is a modern, successful, and innovative university with a great reputation for helping students succeed in their chosen careers.
 Located in West Yorkshire, England, the University of Huddersfield offers a modern and supportive learning environment for international students and is gold-rated for teaching excellence.
 Choosing which university to study at is one of the biggest decisions you will make after you’ve finished college.

-In this article, We have listed some reasons that why you should choose to study at the University of Huddersfield;
+In this article, We have listed some reasons why you should choose to study at the University of Huddersfield;

 - High quality of teaching